Purple Emperor Facts

 Purple Emperor Distribution, Habitat, and Ecology

 First of all, the fabulous Purple Emperor butterfly has a rather wide area of distribution.
 This region includes southern Great Britain, and suitably temperate parts of Asia.
-This region extends to central and western China.
+This area of habitation also extends to central and western China.

 Further, this invertebrate has a highly specific type of habitat that it seeks out.
 It rarely occurs outside of this type of area.
 Most notably, this preference consists of dense, broad-leaved woodlands, especially in central Europe.